17 Math Activities for Preschoolers

 Patterns are a great way to work on math with your preschooler.
 There are patterns all around you and your home – tiles in the kitchen or bathroom, patterns in the fence, or in a piece of home decor.
 You can even point out the patterns on their clothes!
 Take a “field trip” with your preschooler and point out all the patterns around your house or their bedroom.
 If your child loves music, there are plenty of patterns to recognize in children’s songs.
 Help your child to identify and copy simple clapping and rhythm patterns in their favorite songs.
 These are both incredible ways to point out to your preschooler how repetition is a natural part of life and beauty.

 While investigating shapes, children can discover the ways that different shapes fit together to build the items that we use or see everyday – cars, tall buildings, and eventually puzzles.
 Work together using yarn to create various shapes – circles, squares, triangles – as a budget friendly way to teach shapes.
 You can even use learning about shapes as a means to create some artwork together.

-Anything around us can be sorted; pens, pencils, socks, shoes, cups, mugs, glasses, silverware, you name it - it can be sorted!
-Get them to help you out around the house by helping to sort the recycling.
+Anything around us can be sorted; pens, pencils, socks, shoes, cups, mugs, glasses, silverware, you name it – it can be sorted!
+You could get them to help you out around the house by helping to sort the recycling.
 Even little kids can help sort papers from plastic and glass.
 This is great way to teach children how to organize items down to small and more manageable amounts.